testdriverai/bot-playground/README.md

 ![CleanShot 2024-12-10 at 15 15 55](https://github.com/user-attachments/assets/13de34c4-440d-45c1-b67c-cf5ea3a34e0b)

+# FAQ

-# How do I turn this into a regression test?
+## How do I turn this into a regression test?

 Add the `/save` command and TestDriver will generate a YML file.
 Then, use [our GitHub action](https://docs.testdriver.ai/continuous-integration/github-setup) to re-run this test on every PR, commit, or merge!